CSC207-2022F-UofT/course-project-fitpredict/README.md

 First, you should create a couple of exercises for a more personalized experience.
 Here's how to do that:

-Under '1.
-Create a new exercise', click the `Create Exercise` button.
+Under '*1.
+Create a new exercise*', click the `Create Exercise` button.
 This will take you to the Exercise Creation screen:

 <img src="images/8create_exercise_screen.png" width="330">